Luxembourg permits tax unity. Generally, the conditions to qualify for tax unity include that:

 The Luxembourg tax authorities will exchange annually on an automatic basis the CbC report received from any Luxembourg reporting entity in an MNE group with all the authorities of other jurisdictions where that MNE group has activities.
 However, a CbC report can only be exchanged in cases where both tax authorities have agreed to automatic exchange, any mechanism for this is effective, and their respective jurisdictions have in place legislation that requires the filing of CbC reports with respect to that fiscal year to which the CbC report relates.

 The list of such 'exchanging' jurisdictions is to be established by way of a grand-ducal regulation.
-A revised grand-ducal regulation (Mémorial A N° 569) has been issued on 9 July 2018 and published on 10 July 2018.
-It replaces the previous grand-ducal regulation dealing with this aspect, published on 20 February 2018.
+A grand-ducal regulation has been issued on 12 March 2019 and published on 18 March 2019 (Mémorial A N° 163).
+It amends the revised grand-ducal regulation published on 20 February 2018.

 As a consequence, in case the ultimate parent is resident in a jurisdiction that is not listed in the mentioned regulation, a CbC report will have to be filed either by a ‘surrogate entity’ resident in a jurisdiction listed in the grand-ducal regulation or by an affiliate in Luxembourg.
 Exceptions may apply, on a case-by-case basis, if countries mentioned in the regulation have CbC reporting obligations, but starting from a different fiscal year.